timescale/tobs/README.md

 a ConfigMap override where the Timescale-Prometheus Connector is already configured as a `remote_write` and `remote_read` endpoint.
 We create a ConfigMap that is still compatible and respects all the configuration properties for the prometheus chart, so no functionality is lost.

+The Timescale-Prometheus connection is set using the values in `prometheus.server.timescaleRemote`.
+This doesn't change the way the `prometheus.server.remoteWrite` configuration is handled.
+The configuration is separate so we can use templating and set the endpoint properly when deploying Timescale-Prometheus and Prometheus in the same release.
+If you specify more endpoints in `prometheus.server.remoteWrite` (or `remoteRead`) They will be added additionally.

 For all the properties that can be configured and more details on how to set up the Prometheus deployment see the [Helm hub entry][prometheus-helm-hub].